COOPI is looking for a Project Manager AICS - Cash for Work in Lebanon

 - In coordination with the Head of Mission, contribute to the development of country program and sector project by proposing and writing new proposal and indentifying potential donors.

 - Communicate with the donors’ officers, the local authorities which are competent in the aspects related to the project, the project’s partners and beneficiaries, in compliance with the organization’s guidelines;

 - Will be a focal point, in coordination with the Head of Mission;

 - Represent COOPI in all relevant clusters and working groups, contributing to raise the organization’s profile and keeping the organization abreast on the latest technical guidance and recommendations;

-- Will report on COOPI activities on Activity info and participate in the NHO/HRP process as necessary.
+- Will report on COOPI activities on Activity info and participate in the LCRP process as necessary.

 Education / Experiences

-- Advanced degree in Business/Economics, International Development or equivalent work.
+- Advanced degree in Business/Economics or Agonomy, International Development or equivalent work;

-- Minimum 3 years experience in the humanitarian field and in a similar position, with a track record of success and results achieved, including at least 1 year implementing livelihoods programming.
+- Minimum 5 years experience in the humanitarian field and in a similar position, with a track record of success and results achieved, including at least 3 year implementing livelihoods programming;

-- Experience of working in project management on one or more among the main donors, with priority to AICS;
+- Experience of working in project management on one or more among the main donors (UN, EU, ECHO), with priority to AICS;

 - Experience of working within an insecure environment with responsibility for security planning, monitoring and management;